squad-nine/Project-3-Planning/README.md

 Users will be able to view other users profile without editing their comic books

-We will have routes that will take you to a Login Page, Sign Up Page, your comic book collection, Edit Page. there will be in back-end /login for the Login page,
+We will have routes that will take you to a Login Page, Sign Up Page, your comic book collection, Edit Page. there will be in back-end /login route for the Login page to show the Login Page and allow them to log in a /signup route for the Sign Up Page to show the Sign Up Page and sign up authenticated a /comicbooklist  route for the index of all the comic books the user has a /comicbook route that shows a single comic book that a user clicks on to edit,delete, and update